hyunyoung2/hyunyoung2_Cpython_and_Cython/CPython/Python2/Normal/README.md

 # Python3's Building Python with C or C++

-If you want make extension module with C or C++ above python 3.x,
+If you want make extension module with C or C++ above python 2.7

 First You have to include **Python.h** on top of your c source file which gives you access to the internal Python API used to hook your module into interpreter. it is call CPython C-API.

+Before including **Python.h**, install python2.7-dev wit apt on ubuntu like "sudo apt install python2.7-dev"

 Then You need to connect c source file to python.
 Normally The signature of the C implementation of your function always takes one of the following three times: